Phnom Penh Guide

 The Phnom Penh Night Market

-9 Oct.23: This is a favourite of mine for clothes, shoes and a variety of other products such as watches etc.
+9 Oct.23: This is a favorite of mine for clothes, shoes, and a variety of other products such as watches, etc.

-Phnom Penh Night marketSituated on Sisowath Quay between streets 106 and 108.
+Phnom Penh Guide Https://fuzzykensblog.comSituated on Sisowath Quay between streets 106 and 108.
 Open daily from about 5pm.
-Dozens of small retail units with all kinds of shoes, ladies’ clothes including underwear and bags.
-Gent’s casual clothing, plus an excellent selection of children’s clothes, shoes and school bags.
-“You may find a tape measure handy” Pleasant place to shop in relative fresh air compared to, for example, some of the closed in markets, where the narrow passageways can get crowded and stiflingly hot.
+Dozens of small retail units with all kinds of shoes, and ladies’ clothes including underwear and bags.
+Gent’s casual clothing, plus an excellent selection of children’s clothes, shoes, and school bags.
+“You may find a tape measure handy” Pleasant place to shop in relatively fresh air compared to, for example, some of the closed-in markets, where the narrow passageways can get crowded and stiflingly hot.
 At the far end of the Night Market, there is a selection of local food outlets and sometimes live music too, making it a friendly sort of place to wander around during the evening.

 XXXXX